brucemack/WARS-Birdhouse/README.md

 Make sure you have the latest board support for the ESP32 installed in your Ardunio IDE using the Boards Manager feature.
 This page has a good overview: https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html.
 The Additional Board Manager URL is: https://dl.espressif.com/dl/package_esp32_index.json.

-Install these two Arduino libraries using the Arduino IDE:
+Install these two Arduino libraries using the Arduino IDE (Manage Libraries):

 * SimpleSerialShell
 * arduino-timer